techidaily/site-games-able/source/_posts/expedite-access-to-your-steam-collection-after-error.md

  In this case, switch to an administrator account.
 If you’re already using an administrator account, there’s one more thing you should try.
 Right-click Steam’s executable file and select**Run as administrator** .
 Then, try to update the problematic game.

  If this solved the issue, you should have Windows always run Steam with administrator privileges.
-Check out[how to always run apps as an administrator on Windows](https://www.makeuseof.com/tag/always-run-apps-administrator-windows/) for more information on how to do this.
+Check out [how to always run apps as an administrator on Windows](https://www.makeuseof.com/tag/always-run-apps-administrator-windows/) for more information on how to do this.

 ## 3\.
 Clear the Steam Download Cache